Today I’m showing you Data Science for Non-Programmers, a course on Educative.io.

 So is Data Science for Non-Programmers worth it?
 Conclusion

-If you’ve never programmed a line of code in your life and you need to learn data science, we think Data Science for Non-Programmers is worth it.
+If you’ve never programmed a line of code in your life and you need to learn data science, I think Data Science for Non-Programmers is worth it.

 You can move at your own pace and learn the fundamentals of data science, Python, machine learning, and beyond.